 - amorevolezza noun, feminine (affection, care)

-- fare l’amore verbal expression (to make love)
+- fare l’amore expression (to make love)

 There is an adjective that is spelt in a similar way to amare, which is amaro.
 However its definition is completely different: it means bitter.

-You may have already come across the word amore if you’ve heard the famous song That’s Amore.
+You may have already come across the word amore if you’ve ever heard the famous song That’s Amore.
 Composed in 1953 by Harry Warren and written by Jack Brooks, it is one of the most popular songs performed by Dean Martin.

-And since we’re talking songs, why not end off with one by the Italian band 883 (my favourite as a child) called Una canzone d’amore (a love song).
+And since we’re talking songs, why not end off with one by the Italian band 883 (my favourite as a child) called Una canzone d’amore (A love song).